jozsef-vesza/JVRCollectionViewDataSource/README.md

 ##JVRCollectionViewDataSource
 A basic, reusable and expandable `UICollectionViewDataSource` class to take the clutter out of your `UICollectionView` classes.
-It depends on a cell configurator class that conforms to the `JVRCellConfiguratorDelegate` [protocol](https://github.com/jozsef-vesza/JVRCellConfiguratorDelegate).
-For cell configuration example, please see the `JVRCellConfiguratorDelegate` [GitHub page](https://github.com/jozsef-vesza/JVRCellConfiguratorDelegate).
+It depends on a cell configurator class that conforms to the `JVRCellConfiguratorDelegate` protocol.
+For cell configuration example, please see the [GitHub page](https://github.com/jozsef-vesza/JVRCellConfiguratorDelegate) for the protocol.
 ###Example for usage in a Collection View Controller
 ```objc
 #import "JVRCollectionViewDataSource.h"